 Unfortunately, in some consumer privacy standards – notably GDPR and CCPA – certain cookies are considered PII.
 This brings in all of the complicated requirements to service DSARs and restricts access to physically located employees within the geographical area covered by the legislation.

 You can limit your exposure to these PII compliance requirements by getting extensive permission from the site visitor up-front.
 Cookie consent management systems take care of this task for you.
-The 6 Best Cookie Consent Tools for 2021 explains these issues and the tools to solve them.
+The Best Cookie Consent Tools explains these issues and the tools to solve them.

 Tool up for PII compliance